undp/data-visualization/readme.md

 * simple-statistics - For statistical functions
 * xss - For cleaning up cross scripting from user-submitted HTML
 * date-fns - For date formatting
-* html-to-image - For downloading div as images
+* modern-screenshot - For downloading div as images
 * react-csv - For generating a csv file

 __Required peer dependencies__